wp-plugins/slickr-flickr/readme.txt

 == Upgrade Notice ==

-= 2.4 =  Optional: new feature - display a single photo
+= 2.4.1 =  Optional:  Added fix for searching by text across Flickr

 == How to Use The Plugin ==